algolia/instantsearch-core-swift/doc/src/guide/search.md

 - `Searcher.SearchNotification` when a new request is fired
 - `Searcher.ResultNotification` when a successful response is received
 - `Searcher.ErrorNotification` when an erroneous response is received
+- `SearcherRefinementChangeNotification` when numeric and facet refinements are changed

 You may subscribe to these notifications to react on different events without having to explicitly write a result handler.